 Ignis, the glasses-wearing ally and the only one of Noctis’ friends whose name was confirmed in the trailer, was raised to be a military tactician to Noctis.
 Towards the end of the clip, we hear him sort-of lecturing Noctis.
 Nomura said that they selected to show this scene in the trailer to clearly display the relationship between the two.

 Noctis, Ignis, and the scar-faced friend (shown in the trailer) are all childhood friends.
 The blonde guy, whom we’ve seen wield a small shotgun in past trailers, is a new friend of the group.

-The story of Versus XIII revolves around Niflheim, a country in which Noctis is prince, being invaded by an enemy kingdom.
+The story of Versus XIII revolves around a country in which Noctis is prince, being invaded by the enemy kingdom of Niflheim.
 This initiates an “escape drama” for Noctis and company, according to Nomura.
 Noctis, however, likes to think of himself as pursuing the enemy, rather than running away.

 There’s a scene in the trailer, around the 2:09 mark, that shows Noctis’ father, the king, saying that he would be the final king and wouldn’t give up the throne.
 At first, many assumed he was speaking to Noctis.
 He isn’t.
 Nomura said that Noctis’ father actually says that during a different scene, contrary to what was shown in the trailer.
 The person he’s speaking to is currently unknown.

 Also of note, the throne we see the king sitting on during the aforementioned scene is different than the throne we see Noctis sitting on towards the end of the trailer.